panoramichq/panoramic-cli/docs/about.md

 <a name="dataset.yaml"></a>
 ## dataset.yaml
-Dataset descriptor contains a slug (identifier) and a display name (this is just a human readable name).
+Dataset descriptor contains a slug (identifier) and a display name (this is just a human-readable name).

 ```yaml
 api_version: v1